 Mentorship Program 4400 Massachusetts Ave.
 NW Washington, DC 20016

 In September, students attend a mandatory pre-departure orientation at American University in Washington, DC.
 This is a two-day orientation and students will be responsible for accommodations/hotel costs for the overnight stay in DC for orientation.
-Students will also be responsible for coordinating their own travel to/from Washington, DC, before the on campus orientation and once they return in December.
+Students will also be responsible for coordinating their own travel to/from Washington, DC, before the on-campus orientation and once they return in December.

-All students living outside of the US at the time of the September orientation are still required to attend the orientation in DC.
+Any students living outside of the US at the time of the September orientation are still required to attend the orientation in DC.

-You will be required to secure international health insurance and to report your coverage information and any medical conditions (via AU forms) to American University and BSU.
+You will be required to secure international health insurance and to report your coverage information and any medical conditions (via AU forms) to American University and ACT.
 Students also will be enrolled in AU's emergency medical insurance for international travel.
 However, the student's own international insurance will be used as their primary policy that will provide coverage overseas, as the AU emergency insurance only covers emergencies during the program dates.

 Students will need to obtain an official letter from ASAC that will be forwarded to ACT to determine how requested accommodations will be arranged at ACT.

 All students participating in the abroad options for the Mentorship Program are required to complete several AU forms and send information to the Mentorship Program Office in May and June.
 These forms include: Consent & Release, Passport Information, Emergency Contact Information, Disability Accommodation Request, Medical and Insurance Information, Student ID Card Photo Submission, FERPA Waiver, Permission to Travel, and Visa & Residence Permit Procedure.
 Students will be provided with more information about the forms and their due dates in May and June.